I have kept Syrian hamsters for more than 25 years. I enjoy sharing my extensive knowledge of these appealing, interesting pets.

 Syrian Hamster Housing

-There are lots of different designs of hamster cages available but these can be divided into three categories:
+There are lots of different designs of hamster cages available, but these can be divided into three categories:

-Fish Tanks - With a heavy lid made from wire tacked to a frame of 1" square wood these are the most hamster proof option with a low escape rate!
+- Fish tanks: With a heavy lid made from wire tacked to a frame of 1" square wood, these are the most hamster-proof option with a low escape rate!
 They are good for providing a hamster with a depth of shavings if it enjoys burrowing (not all do).
-A tank topper is a good way of converting a smaller fish tank in to a quite spacious hamster apartment.
+A tank topper is a good way of converting a smaller fish tank into a quite spacious hamster apartment.

-I combined various secondhand cages together by means of tubes of weld mesh for example; leading from a hole in a mesh aquarium lid to one of the doors in a traditional wire cage.
-It was not the easiest thing in the world to transport, but was cheap and gave the hamster plenty of space.
+I combined various secondhand cages together by means of tubes of weld mesh, for example, leading from a hole in a mesh aquarium lid to one of the doors in a traditional wire cage.
+It was not the easiest thing in the world to transport, but it was cheap and gave the hamster plenty of space.

-Quite well known at the time of the incident over 20 years ago, several hamsters escaped from a pet shop in Bath, England.
-When pest control was later called in to sort out a rodent problem in the street 270 hamsters were trapped.
+Quite well-known at the time of the incident over 20 years ago, several hamsters escaped from a pet shop in Bath, England.
+When pest control was later called in to sort out a rodent problem in the street, 270 hamsters were trapped.
 They had been living under the floorboards in the shop and adjoining properties.
 The original escapees had gone forth and multiplied!

 Check the trap at least every 8 hours.
 Hamsters are very curious creatures so you could rig up your own trap, for example a stairway of books leading into a slightly angled steep sided container such as a waste paper bin with bedding and food at the bottom.
 This should be placed next to the wall of a room where your hamster was last seen.

 I found that the hallway, with all doors closed, is the safest space for my hamsters to roam free without being confined to a ball.
 They can be remarkably adept at scrambling up and down stairs so makes sure upstairs and downstairs doors are shut and that everyone else in the house knows the hamster is out.

-In the wild hamsters have to cover quite a distance finding enough food.
+- Exercise Wheel: In the wild hamsters have to cover quite a distance finding enough food.
 As pets they still like to exercise and one of the most used hamster toys is an exercise wheel which many hamsters will use every day.
 If you keep your hamster in your bedroom you will probably want to buy the quietest wheel available.
 The Superpet Silent Spinner is definitely worth a go.

 Although hamsters eat a mainly cereal and seed based diet – these being ideal for storing in their food caches – they are omnivores and enjoy the occasional treat of a tiny bit of lean beef mince or a mealworm.
 I remember being very surprised that one of my hamsters eagerly munched a spider which wandered into his cage before I had so much as half a chance to get the spider out.